mab253/software-interventions-spring22/lectures/week4/links.md

 - [TwilioQuest](https://www.twilio.com/quest), game to learn the API and Javascript basics
 - [Twilio Blog](https://www.twilio.com/blog), examples of tutorials and projects
 - [Writing Metal Lyrics](https://www.twilio.com/blog/lyrics-javascript-openai-gpt3-twilio-functions): Twilio + ML project
-- [Twilio Runtime](https://www.twilio.com/docs/runtime), to dig more into the serverless functions environment (_not_ coding on a Node.js server with Glitch, but using Twilio-only infrastructure, event-driven functions)
+- [Twilio Runtime](https://www.twilio.com/docs/runtime), to dig more into the serverless functions environment (_not_ coding on a Node.js server with Glitch, but using Twilio-only infrastructure, event-driven functions, FaaS ["functions as a service"])

 **fun/free APIs:**